 1. Understand the Root of Jealousy

-The first step to overcome jealousy is identifying its true cause.
+The first step to overcoming jealousy is identifying its true cause.
 Often, jealousy stems from insecurity or fear of losing something valuable.
 For example, if you feel jealous seeing a colleague succeed, it may reflect your fears about your capabilities or achievements.
 By honestly examining your feelings—“Why am I feeling this way?”—you can uncover hidden fears and start working on them instead of blaming others.

 2. Shift the Focus to Self-Improvement